techidaily/site-android-location-track/source/_posts/in-2024-top-7-phone-number-locators-to-track-zte-nubia-flip-5g-location-drfone-by-drfone-virtual-android.md

 If you want to stop Google from tracking your location, these are the methods that you should use to turn off your GPS location on both iOS and Android.
 You need to know that you are safe all the time and this is a step that you should take when you feel like you are being tracked for nefarious reasons.
 However, you should do this with caution as the information can also be used in a beneficial manner.
 The best option is to turn on the GPS when you need it and then turn it off when you do not, or use an iOS spoofing tool.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VlwHTQQMs?si=BXYwD1pKiaTuev4y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Top 5 Tracking Apps to Track ZTE Nubia Flip 5G without Them Knowing

 Gone are the days when our smartphones were simply used to perform a few basic tasks.
 With the advancement in technology, we can use them to access our emails on the go, share updates on social media, and do so much more.
 Additionally, we can use an Android or iOS device app to track phones without them knowing.
 After installing a spying app on the target device, you can gain in-depth access to the ZTE Nubia Flip 5G device without being detected.
 To help you do the same, we have listed some of the best tracking apps and tools in this post.